Winter Damage to Patios and Hardscapes: What to Inspect Before Spring

 Taking time to evaluate patios and hardscapes early helps homeowners prevent minor issues from turning into larger repairs.

-Hardscaped surfaces such as patios, walkways, and retaining walls are constantly exposed to the elements.
+Why Winter Is Hard on Hardscapes Hardscaped surfaces such as patios, walkways, and retaining walls are constantly exposed to the elements.
 During winter, moisture seeps into joints and small surface openings.
 When temperatures drop, that moisture freezes and expands, placing stress on materials and underlying bases.

 As temperatures fluctuate, this expansion and contraction can lead to shifting, cracking, or settling.
 These changes often become more noticeable once snow melts and surfaces dry out.

-One of the most common post-winter issues is paver movement.
+Paver Movement and Uneven Surfaces One of the most common post-winter issues is paver movement.
 Freeze-thaw cycles can loosen joint sand and destabilize the base beneath pavers, causing uneven surfaces.

 Even slight movement can create tripping hazards or allow additional water infiltration.
 Identifying and addressing these areas early helps restore stability and extend the life of the patio.

-Concrete and natural stone are especially susceptible to winter stress.
+Cracks in Concrete and Stone Concrete and natural stone are especially susceptible to winter stress.
 Small cracks that existed before winter may widen as materials expand and contract.

 Surface damage can worsen if harsh ice melt products were used.
 While cracks may appear cosmetic at first, they can allow water to penetrate deeper into the structure if left unaddressed.

-Joint sand plays a key role in keeping pavers locked in place.
+Joint Sand and Structural Integrity Joint sand plays a key role in keeping pavers locked in place.
 Winter moisture can wash out or weaken joint sand, reducing overall stability.

 When joints are compromised, pavers are more likely to shift under foot traffic.
 Re-stabilizing joints is often one of the first maintenance steps recommended after winter.